 - The firm did not close because of “unsustainable” losses but more from a re-deployment of his talents and investment capital.

 - Big funds are all about “distribution.”
 That means keeping brokers happy, as they live and die with commissions.
 Henry’s peers weathered the storm.

 - Competition replaced older firms who did not respond to vagaries of the brokerage industry.
 Trend following assets under management exploded inside several London-based firms (e.g., Winton, Aspect, Cantab, etc.).

-- Henry essentially moved into venture capital.
+- John Henry products essentially moved into venture capital.
 Red Sox Baseball was not a hobby–it was a business transaction.
 He also bought Fenway Park, the broadcasting, the Boston Globe, and Liverpool Football Club (U.K.).
 People don’t think of Henry as a venture capitalist, but he became one.